-- Special procedures, such as orthoptics and visual training; - Medical or surgical treatment of the eyes.
+- Replacement of lost or broken lenses or frames which are furnished under the Plan, except at the normal intervals when services are otherwise covered: - Glasses secured when no prescription change is warranted; - Sunglasses, plain or prescription; - Photosun lenses or tinted lenses, except pink shades No. 1 and 2; - Pano (non-prescription) lenses; - Two pairs of glasses in lieu of bifocals; - Any excess charge for no-line bifocals (blended type), unless the doctor certifies that the no-line bifocal (blended type) is necessary and prior approval is obtained. - Special procedures, such as orthoptics and visual training; - Contact lenses and subnormal vision aids, except as described in this section: - Medical or surgical treatment of the eyes.
 You will be notified if an examination indicates that this type of treatment is required and, if desired, a referral will be made.
 However, the Vision Benefit will not pay for medical or surgical treatment, whether or not a referral is made.
-(See Medical Benefits section for medical and surgical coverage.); - Services or materials which are payable under Workers' Compensation, employer liability or similar program; - Services which are provided without cost through any government agency;
+(See Medical Benefits section for medical and surgical coverage.);

-- Eye examinations required as a condition of employment, which the employer must provide by virtue of a labor agreement; and - Eye examinations required by a government body.
+- Services or materials which are payable under Workers' Compensation, employer liability or similar program; - Services which are provided without cost through any government agency; - Eye examinations required as a condition of employment, which the employer must provide by virtue of a labor agreement; and - Eye examinations required by a government body.